 700c x 37-40mm tires are the most common for gravel riding, bicycle touring, and cyclocross.
 When compared to a 650b x 47mm wide tire, there will be a slight difference in diameter.
 It turns out that the difference will be around 1 inch (2.54 cm) give or take with most tires.
 This means that the bike will sit around 1/2 inch lower.

 The difference in wheel diameter slightly changes the bike’s steering geometry, bottom bracket height, and gearing.
-Most riders will feel the difference but will get used to it in after riding a few miles.
+Most gravel riders will feel the difference but will get used to it in after riding a few miles.
 The problem is that, even though the difference is minimal, there are a few compatibility issues you can run into.
 You’ll want to check the following before committing.

 Rim Brake Reach